adamgoossens/manageiq-logstash-grok/README.md

 Note that this is all solely based on data output in evm.log, and so it is dependent on when MIQ/CF outputs the requisite statistic to evm.log.

-This also calculates what I call /message latency/, or the time between when a message was /available/ to be dequeued and when it was actually dequeued.
+This also calculates what I call _message latency_, or the time between when a message was _available_ to be dequeued and when it was actually dequeued.
 This differs slightly from the 'dequeue in' time from the logs as message latency accounts for the 'deliver on' date and time.
 Latency is reported as the difference between the log timestamp and the deliver on datetime, or the value of 'dequeued in', whichever is *smaller*.